givikuna/PandaCrawler/README.md

 13. **Search History**: The engine keeps a local search history for users to easily access their past search queries and results.

 14. **User Feedback**: The engine encourages user feedback to continuously improve the search experience and address any issues or concerns.

+15. **Privacy-Focused Service Directory**: The engine includes a curated directory of open-source and privacy-oriented websites and services, making it easy for users to discover and access privacy-conscious alternatives.
+This directory contains a wide range of services, including email providers, messaging apps, cloud storage, VPNs, browsers, extensions and more, all focused on prioritizing user privacy and data security.

+16. **Integration with Privacy-Oriented Projects**: The engine enables seamless integration with other privacy-oriented, open-source projects for enhanced capabilities and access to privacy-enhancing tools and services.

 # Installation: